 For information about parent education, please see this video by the Nation Association of Parents of Children with Visual Impairments (NAPVI).
+The organization no longer exists, but the content is good.
 We have provided a link here.

 American Foundation for the Blind